UPPMAX/programming_formalisms/docs/git/contribute.md

 ???- admonition "Changes"

-    - implement new project??
-    - clear goal
-    - VS code
-    - clearer guide
-    - ask about level
-    - If possible simplify things even further, or expand on rationale behind each step not just "big picture"
-    - practical examples than just explain the concept.
     - more practical examples of git forking and branching and when it is appropriate to use them.
     - exercises
-        - pull request
-        - practical things within exercise (not needing to scroll back and forth)
         - clearer instructions
-        - advanced exercise

 ## Branches, merging, code reviews